antznette1/S3_upload/README.md

   Edit the trust relationship of the Role to allow the IAM user to assume this role.

-Example trust relationship policy:

 ![image](https://github.com/antznette1/S3_upload/blob/main/trust_policy.png)

 ## **AWS CLI Profile Configuration**

-Open a terminal.Run the following command to configure the antznette profile:

-aws configure --profile <profilename>
+On the terminal and run the following command to configure a named profile: aws configure --profile <profilename>

-You'll be prompted to enter AWS access key, secret key, default region, and output format.
+You'll be prompted to enter the AWS access key, secret key, default region, and output format.
 Provide the access and secret key associated with the IAM user with the attached role.

-aws configure set profile.your-profile-name.role_arn arn:aws:iam::account-id:role/S3UploadRole
+Additionally, set the role ARN for the named profile: aws configure set profile.<profilename>.role_arn <role arn>

+Replace <profilename> with the desired profile name, and <role arn> with the copied role ARN from the IAM role creation step.
+This ensures that the AWS CLI uses the specified role when interacting with AWS services using the configured profile.

 ## **create the Script**